RuanyangSun/Basic-metadata-collection-from-NCBI/README.md

 # Basic-metadata-collection-from-NCBI
-Extracts metadata from NCBI database based on Biosample accession number
+Extracts metadata such as geographic location, collection date and isolation source from NCBI database based on Biosample accession number